Cooperative Human Tissue Network: History

 The CHTN was established in 1987 as the Cooperative Human Tissue Network by the National Cancer Institute's Cancer Diagnosis Program.
-The University of Alabama at Birmingham, National Disease Research Interchange in conjunction with the hospital of the University of Pennsylvania, and Ohio State University with a subcontract to Nationwide Children's Hospital were awarded the first Cooperative Human Tissue Network grant by the NCI.
+The University of Alabama at Birmingham, National Disease Research Interchange in conjunction with the hospital of the University of Pennsylvania, and The Ohio State University with a subcontract to Nationwide Children's Hospital were awarded the first Cooperative Human Tissue Network grant by the NCI.
 A second grant was funded during 1991-1995, and Case Western Reserve University (CWRU) joined the CHTN and Nationwide Children’s Hospital became an independent group.
 A third round of funding provided for 1996-2001, and the funding was transferred from NDRI to the University of Pennsylvania.
-The grant was renewed a fourth time for 2001-2006, in which the University of Virginia was added and Vanderbilt University replaced Case Western Reserve University.
+The grant was renewed a fourth time for 2001-2006, in which the University of Virginia was added and Vanderbilt University Medical Center replaced Case Western Reserve University.
 A fifth grant was given for 2008 through 2013, and the sixth for 2014-2019, with supplemental funding bridging the years in between grants.
+The grant was renewed a seventh time for 2019-2024, in which Duke University replaced The University of Alabama Birmingham.
 The name was changed in 2014 to the Collaborative Human Tissue Network.

 CHTN biospecimens

 The CHTN obtains biospecimens from routine diagnostic or therapeutic surgical resections and autopsies, which otherwise would be discarded.
-Malignant, benign, diseased and normal biospecimens are collected and distributed to both national and international investigators.
+Malignant, benign, diseased, and normal biospecimens are collected and distributed to both national and international investigators.
 In addition, remnant body fluids are available on some patients and limited histological services can be obtained by special arrangement.
-Requests for large sample sizes, large numbers of biospecimens, rare biospecimens or biospecimens in high demand may be served if they do not negatively impact the availability of biospecimens for other researchers.
+Requests for large sample sizes, large numbers of biospecimens, rare biospecimens, or biospecimens in high demand may be served if they do not negatively impact the availability of biospecimens for other researchers.

 Investigators must complete a standard CHTN application which includes a brief description of their research project, funding information, and biospecimen requirements.
 In addition, researchers must submit documentation of his/her Institutional Review Board (IRB) approval or exemption.

 The intent of the CHTN is to encourage research using human biospecimens for the good of the public rather than for private gain.
 The CHTN Agreement for Use of Tissue, which must be signed by all CHTN investigators, states “The recipient agrees that it shall not sell any portion of the tissues provided by the CHTN, or products directly extracted from these tissues (e.g. protein, mRNA or DNA).
 The recipient agrees that it shall not transfer tissue (or any portion thereof) supplied by the CHTN to third parties without the prior written permission of the CHTN.”

 Policies and procedures for the protection of human subjects

 The CHTN has established operating policies and procedures that protect the subjects from whom CHTN biospecimens are obtained.
 These policies and procedures are consistent with current regulations and guidance for repositories from the Office of Human Research Protections (OHRP) in the Department of Human and Health Services (DHHS).
-The following policies and procedures govern collection of biospecimens and their distribution to researchers:
+The following policies and procedures govern the collection of biospecimens and their distribution to researchers: